Disease Guide ·Lordosis ·2026

 Lordosis in Cats - symptoms, vet costs & insurance

-Lordosis can be fatal in severe cases — the spine curves inward so far it compresses internal organs.
-This excessive inward curvature of the spine ranges from mild (cosmetic only) to severe (life-threatening).
-Mild cases need no treatment.
-Severe cases compress the chest cavity, making breathing difficult and putting pressure on the heart and lungs.
+Lordosis can be fatal - severe spine curvature compresses internal organs.
+Ranges from mild (cosmetic) to life-threatening.
+Mild cases need no treatment; severe cases compress the chest cavity, compress breathing, and pressure the heart and lungs.
 Surgery costs $2,000-$5,000 for severe cases, but many affected kittens don't survive.

 Lordosis - vet costs and insurance